grapenut/mush-portal/README.md

 ### **Edit the default ```local.js``` file for site-specific configuration.** Change the default server address, theme, and color settings.
 You can also set default taskbar buttons, text triggers, command macros, key binds and timers. _JSON API_ event handlers are defined to handle JSON objects received from the server.

+Integration between the server and client is provided by the included _JSON API_ softcode object `jsonapi.mush`.
+Quote this file as a Wizard and configure the created object as your event_handler in mush.cnf.
+The object should be placed in the global master room.
+It provides web client specific commands and functions to facilitate bi-directional out-of-band communication with JSON objects.
+In particular, it provides automatic updates of the sidebar when objects move.

 ------------------------------------------------------------------

 # <a name="build">Rebuilding _MUSH Portal_ From Source</a>